unicitynetwork/alpha/README.md

 						Agent Layer

-The top layer provides a Proof of Work trust anchor i.e. it mints new coins which can then be extracted and used "off-chain" in the Agent layer.
+The top layer provides a Proof of Work trust anchor - anchoring the second layer and providing new coins through mining which can then be extracted and used off-chain in the Agent layer.

 This codebase implements the top layer and uses a fork of Bitcoin (Scash).
 It is not designed to be a transaction system and 99% of the codebase is redundant - transactions are executed at the Agent layer not in the Proof of Work layer.
 Transactions are still needed (coinbase, mining pool shares) but discouraged.